Junayd of Baghdad

 - Hadewijch of AntwerpTHRESHOLD

-Beguine mystic — the storm of love (minne) as God's own life.
+A Beguine mystic for whom the storm of love (minne) is God's own life.

 Short exercises in the same tradition as Junayd of Baghdad's thought.
 Each takes 5–25 minutes.